 Talk to your doctor about what your results mean.
 You may need to change a medication that's affecting your potassium level, or you may need to treat another medical condition that's causing your high potassium level.
 Treatment of high potassium is often directed at the underlying cause.
 In some instances, you may need emergency medications or dialysis.

-If you have symptoms of hyperkalemia and have reason to think your potassium level might be high, call your doctor immediately.
+If you have symptoms of hyperkalemia, particularly if you have kidney disease or are taking medications that raise your potassium level, call your doctor immediately.
 Hyperkalemia is a serious and potentially life-threatening disorder.
 It can cause:

 - Muscle fatigue

 - Abnormal heart rhythms (arrhythmias)